ch8stanford/ShinyApp1/README.md

 # ShinyApp1
-ShinyApp files for an app to estimate the fuel efficiency of cars from model years 1973-74
+ShinyApp1 contains Shiny files for an app to estimate the fuel efficiency of cars from model years 1973-74.